fnaumenko/bioStat/README.md

 The number of mapped reads can be significantly less than the initial one, which can lead to distortion of the read distribution parameters relative to the original one (see, for example, cases 7-8 and 10-11 in ![Read distributions figure](https://github.com/fnaumenko/bioStat/tree/master/pict/Read_distrs.png)).<br>
-The program can also accept a file containing the finished distribution, in order to call its parameters.
+The program can also accept a file containing the finished distribution, in order to call its parameters.<br>
-This is a plain text file with *.dist* extension, each line of which corresponds to one distribution point, i.e. a <frequency>-<size> pair.
+This is a plain text file with *.dist* extention, each line of which corresponds to one distribution point, i.e. a pair \<size\>-\<frequency\>.
+Both values should be integers.<br>
+The first lines of the file that do not contain such a pair are ignored.<br>
-A similar file is produced when the `-p|--pr-dist` option is activated, and it can also be used as an input.
+A similar file is produced when the `-p|--pr-dist` option is activated, and it can also be used as an input.<br>
+Input file with *.dist* extention ignores `-p|--pr-dist` option (but not `-o|--out` one).

-The program recognizes the file format automatically by their extension (case-insensitive).
+The program recognizes the file format automatically by their extention (case-insensitive).

 #### Output
 Called distribution parameters and Pearson correlation coefficient (PCC) for the original and called distributions,